-It’s hard to imagine the tale of Chad Chalich growing any larger considering what he accomplished in the Idaho 5A state championship football game last fall.
+It’s hard to imagine the legend of Chad Chalich growing any larger, considering what he accomplished in the Idaho 5A state championship football game last fall.

 The Coeur d’Alene senior quarterback broke a bone on the outside of his right foot in the second quarter of the semifinals, but he finished the game.
 The day after, his foot was in a cast.

 Seven days later, Chalich had the cast removed so he could play in the state title game.
 And, boy, did he play.